alexandru/sincron/docs/src/main/tut/base/atomic.md

 - `Left64`: applies padding to the left of the value, for a cache line of 64 bytes
 - `Right64`: applies padding to the right of the value, for a cache line of 64 bytes
 - `LeftRight64`: applies padding to both the left and the right, for a cache line of 128 bytes
+- `Left128`: applies padding to the left of the value, for a cache line of 128 bytes
+- `Right128`: applies padding to the right of the value, for a cache line of 128 bytes
+- `LeftRight256`: applies padding to both the left and the right, for a cache line of 256 bytes

 And now you can join the folks that have mechanical sympathy :-P